The road to global innovation begins with the smaller building blocks. Smart technology has made a big leap from mobile devices to full-blown systems.

 Belonging to the robotics category of technology, light sensors are another vital component of smart urban infrastructure.
 They work both ways as they can detect and radiate a controlled amount of light.

 Two types of light sensors are used in infrastructure: photovoltaic and photoresistor.
-The former combines transistors and capacitors used in the light conversion, namely solar radiation to electrical energy.
+The former combines transistors and capacitors used in light conversion, namely solar radiation to electrical energy.
 On the other hand, photoresistors detect light and its intensity.

 Tactile Sensor

 This sensor technology prompts robotic movement by observing contact between the surface and an object.
 It governs a wide range of industrial applications.
-It is the force behind machine unloading and carrying.
-Tactile sensors can also be seen in micro and limiting switches circuits.

 The field of tactile sensing technology is still progressing and has multiple innovations in the making.
 Its development will continue to bring forth improvements in smart urban infrastructures.